BBeese/Interview-Prep/README.md

 - 403 Forbidden: request understood but not fulfilled, authorization will not help
 - 404 Not Found: URI could not be matched
 - 408 Request Timeout: server did not receive a timely response from client
-- 418 I'm a teapot: the resulting entity body may be short and stout
 - 500 Internal Server Error: server exception
 - 503 Service Unavailable: server unable to handle the request (temporary)
 - 504 Gateway Timeout: server did not receive a timely response from upstream server